krasimir/bit.js/README.md

-# bit.js
+# Bit.js

-A set of utility functions for JavaScript functions
+A set of utility functions for JavaScript functions.